Learn

 Ultra-processed foods and sugar aren’t ideal for anyone – especially growing children.
 Avoid sugary drinks (like soda, juice drinks, and sweetened milk), ultra-processed snacks (like chips, cookies, packaged pastries, candy, and sweetened breakfast cereals), and fast food or fried foods (like french fries, burgers, pizza, and chicken nuggets) that are high in calories and low in nutrition.

-Instead; save these foods for special occasions and keep candy to Saturdays, you’re already building a strong foundation for your child to eat healthily most of the week.
+Instead; save these foods for special occasions and keep candy to Saturdays.
+That way, you’re building a strong foundation for your child to eat healthily most of the week.

-The easiest way to avoid ultra-processed food is to choose whole foods — like veggies, fruits, potatoes, grains, eggs, or a clean piece of meat or fish etc. A helpful rule is that whole foods usually looks the way it did when it was harvested or caught.
+The easiest way to avoid ultra-processed food is to choose whole foods – like veggies, fruits, potatoes, grains, eggs, or a clean piece of meat or fish etc. A helpful rule is that whole foods usually look the way they did when they were harvested or caught.

 How To Succeed